anglesoft/structure/README.md

 ## Motivation

-While we wait for PHP to implement typed properties on classes, we are having fun finding ways to implement this feature.
+While we wait for PHP to implement typed properties on classes, let's have fun finding ways to implement this language feature on our own!